LoopKit/loopdocs/docs/loop-3/displays_v3.md

 * The Glucose is displayed in the same units as the selected CGM
     * If units are incorrect, quit Loop, allow your CGM app to update and then restart Loop
+    * You can override the display units, later, by selecting the [units in Apple Health](../faqs/apple-health-faqs.md#how-do-i-change-glucose-units)
 * The green Loop icon indicates that within the last 5 minutes Loop completed a [cycle](#loop-cycle)
 * The Pump Status indicates the scheduled basal rate is running
-    * The 0.0 U display means the basal currently running is 0 U/hr different from the scheduled basal
+    * The +0.0 U display means the basal currently running is 0 U/hr different from the scheduled basal

 ### Loop Status Icon